fluxcd/flux2/docs/cmd/flux_bootstrap_github.md

   -n, --namespace string                       the namespace scope for this operation (default "flux-system")
       --network-policy                         deny ingress access to the toolkit controllers from other namespaces using network policies (default true)
-      --private-key-file string                path to a private key file used for authenticating to the Git SSH server --registry string                        container registry where the toolkit images are published (default "ghcr.io/fluxcd")
+      --private-key-file string                path to a private key file used for authenticating to the Git SSH server --recurse-submodules                     when enabled, configures the GitRepository source to initialize and include Git submodules in the artifact it produces
+      --registry string                        container registry where the toolkit images are published (default "ghcr.io/fluxcd")
       --secret-name string                     name of the secret the sync credentials can be found in or stored to (default "flux-system")
       --ssh-ecdsa-curve ecdsaCurve             SSH ECDSA public key curve (p256, p384, p521) (default p384)